radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 >
 ```

-Again, you can look at the results output by this step and also some
+The filtered files are written to a new directory called `anolis_edits`.
+Again,
-handy stats tracked for this assembly.
+you can look at the results output by this step and also some handy stats tracked for this assembly.

 ```
 %%bash